secretstartups/handbook/business-technology/data-team/platform/pipelines/index.html.md

 Zuora have provided view definition for the derived view.
 As extracting data from the derived view is not feasible in production.
 Hence for table BI3_WF_SUMM we prepare the data in the DBT model in PREP layer with the DDL provided from Zuora.
 The DDL definition is present in extract/zuora_revenue/README.md in repo.

 ## Zoominfo
-Zoominfo is an external party that can enrich GitLab data.
-In order to enrich data, Gitlab needs to send data as outbound towards Zoominfo and after processing GitLab will receive processed data as an inbound table via Snowflake data share.
+ZoomInfo is a go-to-market intelligence platform for B2B sales and marketing teams.
+The integrated cloud-based platform provides sellers and marketers with comprehensive information to help them find potential new customers.
+In order to ge these kind of enrich data, Gitlab needs to send data as outbound towards Zoominfo and after processing GitLab will receive processed data as an inbound table via Snowflake data share from zoominfo.

 #### Snowflake Data share.
 [Snowflake data share] (https://docs.snowflake.com/en/user-guide/data-sharing-intro.html) enables sharing of snowflake database tables from one account and also allow to access to data shared from external accounts.
 This involves creating an outbound share of a database in their account and grant access to the snowflake table that needs to be shared to an external account using either web interface/SQL using ACCOUNTADMIN role.
 Both the accounts should be in the same region to add the customer to outbound share.